witch-puzzles/.github/project/test-spec/body.md

 - Ensure that generating, solving and cathegorizing puzzles generates proper results and does not cause high stress on the machine.
 - Ensure puzzle data is correctly stored for each puzzle after populating the database.
 - Ensure that puzzles are fetched correctly based on user selection (e.g., easy, medium, hard).
-- Ensure that puzzle completion records are updated correctly in the database.
+- Ensure that puzzle completion recordfs are updated correctly in the database.
 - Validate that the leaderboard correctly updates when a new puzzle is solved and that rankings are recalculated based on new completion times.

 ## Test Results